Lovely-Thakur-DataAnalyst/Swiggy-Food-Delivery-Analytics-Dashboard/README.md

 # Swiggy-Food-Delivery-Analytics-Dashboard
-**Project Overview**
+# Swiggy Food Delivery Analytics Dashboard

+## Project Overview
--Developed an interactive Excel-based analytics dashboard to analyze Swiggy food delivery data and generate actionable business insights.
--Focused on understanding sales performance, customer behavior, restaurant trends, and operational metrics through data analysis and visualization.
+The Swiggy Food Delivery Analytics Dashboard is an Excel-based data analytics project designed to analyze food delivery data and generate meaningful business insights.
+The project focuses on understanding sales performance, customer ordering patterns, restaurant performance, and overall business trends through interactive visualizations.

-**Data Analysis & Preparation**
+## Objective
+The main objective of this project is to transform raw food delivery data into a structured and interactive dashboard that helps identify important performance indicators and supports data-driven decision-making.

+## Data Preparation & Cleaning
--Cleaned and transformed raw data by handling inconsistencies, missing values, and formatting issues.
+* Cleaned and organized raw datasets to improve data quality.
+* Handled missing values, inconsistencies, and formatting issues.
--Created structured datasets and calculated key performance indicators (KPIs) for effective reporting.
--Used analytical techniques to identify patterns, trends, and business opportunities.

-**Dashboard Features**
--Designed an interactive dashboard with KPI cards, charts, filters, and performance summaries.
--Analyzed revenue trends, order patterns, restaurant performance, and location-wise demand.
--Applied data visualization principles to create a clear and user-friendly reporting experience.

-**Key Insights Generated**
--Identified top-performing restaurants and food categories contributing to overall revenue.
+* Prepared data for analysis by creating structured tables and calculated metrics.

+## Analysis Performed
+* Analyzed overall sales and order performance.
+* Evaluated restaurant-wise and category-wise performance.
--Evaluated customer ordering patterns and demand trends.
+* Studied customer ordering trends and demand patterns.
--Highlighted areas for improvement using data-driven analysis.
+* Identified key areas contributing to business growth and improvement opportunities.

+## Dashboard Features
+* Interactive Excel dashboard with KPI cards and visual reports.
+* Sales and order performance tracking.
+* Restaurant and food category analysis.
+* Easy-to-understand charts and filters for better exploration.

-**Tools & Skills Used**
+## Tools & Skills Used
--Microsoft Excel
+* Microsoft Excel
--Data Cleaning & Transformation
+* Data Cleaning & Transformation
+* Pivot Tables
--Pivot Tables & Dashboard Development
+* Dashboard Development
--Data Visualization
+* Data Visualization
--Business Intelligence Reporting

-**Project Outcome**
--Created a complete analytics solution that converts raw food delivery data into meaningful insights.
--Demonstrated the ability to perform end-to-end data analysis, from data preparation to dashboard creation.
+* Business Analysis

+## Key Outcome
+This project demonstrates the complete data analysis workflow, from raw data cleaning to dashboard creation.
+The final dashboard provides a clear view of business performance and converts complex data into actionable insights for decision-making.